 The William Mackay Scholarship in Mining.
-From William Mackay of Roslyn, Washington, a scholarship of \$250 in the department of Mines is to be awarded to a junior or senior student on the basis of character, scholarship, and need of assistance.
+From William Mackay of Roslyn, Washington, a scholarship of \$250 in the College of Mines is to be awarded to a junior or senior student on the basis of character, scholarship, and need of assistance.
 Applications to the dean of the College of Mines are due in March.
+The Manson F. Backus Scholarships.
+Two one-hundred-dollar cash scholarships, known as the Manson F. Backus Scholarships, are awarded annually by the Law Faculty to senior students in the Law School who have maintained distinguished records and who assist the Faculty in preparing the Washington Annotations to the Restatements of the Law.